OneSock-inc/OnlyOne/README.md

 If you loose, you'll have instruction on how to send your sock to the winner.

-### Don't play if you are not willing to loose your sock
+Don't play if you are not willing to loose your sock.

 ## OnlyOne Documentation
-The setup instruction are split in two : the [frontend instruction](./frontend/README.md) and the [backend instruction](./backend/README.md).
+The setup instruction and documentation are split in two : the [frontend instruction](./frontend/README.md) and the [backend instruction](./backend/README.md).

+The thorough documentation can be downloaded from the teams channel

 ## The production environment
 The workflow to deploy is as follows :